We take the care of your personal data seriously. This privacy notice is here to explain how the personal data you supply to us is collected and used.

 We never exchange or sell your information to any third party.

-We do use third parties to process your personal data on our behalf.
-These third party processors are listed below.
+The third-party processors we use fall into a number of categories which are listed below.
 We do change these processors from time to time and will do what we can to update this table regularly.

 Third party processor